 Type of competition Competition

-Level 1 ICF World Championships
+Level 1 competition ICF World Championships

-Level 2 ICF competition ICF World Cups
+Level 2 ICF World Cups

 Level 3 ICF World Ranking competitions

-Level 4 International competitions Masters or open competitions Invitational competitions
+Level 4 International competitionsMasters or open competitionsInvitational competitions

-1.2.2 - Only a National Federation, associate member or a continental association of the ICF may apply for a competition to be entered into the ICF calendar.

-1.2.3 - A calendar application for an international competition level 1 and level 2 is outlined in the ICF statutes.
+- 1.2.2 Only a National Federation, associate member, their clubs, or a continental association of the ICF may apply for a competition level 4 to be entered into the ICF calendar. - 1.2.3 A calendar application for an international competition level 1 and level 2 is outlined in the ICF statutes.

-1.2.4 - A calendar application for an international competition level 3 (if applicable) and level 4 can be made by the following process:

-1.2.4.a - A calendar application is made directly into the ICF database.

-1.2.4.b - The deadline for calendar applications for international competition level 3 is 1st September the year before the competition.

-1.2.4.c - The deadline for calendar applications for international competition level 4 is three (3) months before the competition.

-1.2.5 - Calendar publication

-1.2.5.a - The calendar of ICF competitions level 1 and level 2 will be published by 1st January the year before the competitions.

-1.2.5.b - The calendar of ICF competitions level 3 will be published by 1st October the year before the competitions.

-1.2.5.c - The calendar of international competitions (level 4) will be published immediately after approval by the ICF.
+- 1.2.4 A calendar application for an international competition level 3 (if applicable) and level 4 can be made by the following process: - 1.2.4.a A calendar application is made directly into the ICF database; - 1.2.4.b The deadline for calendar applications for international competition level 3 is First (1st) of September the year before the competition; - 1.2.4.c The deadline for calendar applications for international competition level 4 is three (3) months before the competition. - 1.2.5 Calendar publication - 1.2.5.a The calendar of ICF competitions level 1 and level 2 will be published by 1st January the year before the competitions; - 1.2.5.b The calendar of ICF competitions level 3 will be published by First (1st) of October the year before the competitions; - 1.2.5.c The calendar of international competitions (level 4) will be published immediately after approval by the ICF.